harmony-one/h/progress/rikako-hatoya.md

+2025-04-12 Sat: Verified Merkl API json was indeed returning the same values for total rewards amount as Merkl UI dashboard.
+Calculated APR for funds supplied to USDC.e vault 24hours earlier, results turned out to be much less than that of advertised APR.

 2025-04-11 Fri: Did some test transaction by creating a new wallet and investing to USDC.e vault to analyze rewards 24 hrs later.
 Continued researching on logic for Euler.

 2025-04-10 Thu: Looked into Merkl's APR calculation method, and [wrote script](https://github.com/rikaa15/merkl-test/tree/main)/tested with their npm package ([@merkl/api](https://www.npmjs.com/package/@merkl/api)) as well as their endpoint: `https://api.merkl.xyz/v4/users/${address}/rewards?chainId=146`.
 Thought through and outlined a process for retrieving true APR calculation.